cloud-gov/cg-deploy-credhub/secrets.md

 1. `cg-deploy-elasticache-broker` secrets accessed as varsfile `secrets.yml` will need to migrade to CredHub.
 1. Remaining `cg-deploy-kubernetes` merged secrets + yaml in `*-kubernetes.yml` will need to migrate to CredHub, terraform, or public manifests.
 1. Remaining `cg-deploy-logsearch` merged secrets + yaml in `logsearch-*.yml` will need to migrate to CredHub, terraform, or public manifests.
+1. Remaining `cg-deploy-admin-ui` merged secrets + yaml in `admin-ui.*.yml` will need to migrate to CredHub, terraform, or public manifests.